dguerrar/ezara/README.md

 ##TESTS
 - junit + integration tests are used
 - postman collection is enclosed for all requests
-- Only junit + integration tests are done for brand and priceEntry entities
+- Only junit + integration tests are done for all entities
-- Tests for product & priceList are analogs

 ###Sample json for postman